usdoj-crt/beta-ada/_pages/law-and-regs/index.md

 [State and Local Governments (Title II)]( {{'https://www.ada.gov/regs2010/titleII_2010/titleII_2010_regulations.htm'}})

-State and Local Governments include state, county, and city government services and programs, offices, and other facilities (such as city parks).
+State and local governments include state, county, and city government services and programs, offices, and other facilities (such as city parks).
 Learn more about the basics of Title II on our [Introduction to the ADA page]( {{'/topics/intro-to-ada' | relative_url}}).

 [Public Accommodations and Commercial Facilities (Title III)]( {{'https://www.ada.gov/regs2010/titleIII_2010/titleIII_2010_regulations.htm'}})

-Public Accommodations include most businesses and nonprofits that are open to the public.
+Public accommodations include most businesses and nonprofits that are open to the public.
 Commercial facilities, like warehouses, need only comply with the ADA Standards for Accessible Design.
 Learn more about the basics of Title III on our [Introduction to the ADA page]( {{'/topics/intro-to-ada' | relative_url}}).